good-labs/good-labs.github.io/index.md

 is an initiative to promote these ideas, and support open source projects that are transparently for the greater good.
 We provide:

- - *a pledge*: to assert that a community is for the greater good
+ - *an affirmation*: to assert that a community is for the greater good
  - *community*: of open source developers that believe in transparency
  - *tools*: to support transparency and communication in these communities